o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 ### Are there any alternatives to this feature?
 <!-- - Provide any other designs that have been considered.
 Explain what the impact might be to not doing this.
 - If there is any prior art or approaches with other frameworks in the same domain, explain how they may have solved this problem or implemented this feature. -->
-The effort needs to be taken to adjust the existing code to the eprecation of Gazebo Classic and `gazebo_msgs`.
+The effort needs to be taken to adjust the existing code to the deprecation of Gazebo Classic and `gazebo_msgs`.

 ### How will users learn this feature?